 Five years ago I came to RC sailing from sailing full size yachts and regret that I didn’t try it 20 years earlier.
 I started out with a 25 year old IOM, built by Squire Kay, that was well past its best and really not a good start.
 I then bought a second hand IOM by Barry Chisam, an ASBO, which I used to learn how to sail.
 I then bought a new Sedici, an Italian boat with an impressive pedigree.
 I had to wait around 14 months which was less than ideal.

-Our primary goal is to bring an affordable, modern design, IOM to the market with rapid delivery for self assembly and finishing.
+My primary goal is to bring an affordable, modern design, IOM to the market with rapid delivery for self assembly and finishing.

 For the moment the best way to contact me is to use the contact form on this website.